Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 Furthermore, they are not able to hold organizations accountable if things go wrong.
 Transparency also extends to informing users about data breaches promptly and honestly.

-“Visibility and Transparency” not only empowers individuals to exercise greater control over their data but also promote trust between organizations and their users.
+“Visibility and Transparency” not only empowers individuals to exercise greater control over their data but also promotes trust between organizations and their users.
 It's a critical aspect of Privacy by Design that fosters accountability and responsible data handling.

 The seventh principle: Respect for User Privacy